What Strategic Marketing Leadership Actually Delivers

 Strategic Outcomes:

-- Marketing budget increased 30% based on proven ROI
+- Marketing budget increased 25% based on documented ROI at month 9 board review

-- Thought leadership positioned firm as industry experts
+- Thought leadership positioned firm as recognized expert in two target verticals

 — Managing Partner, Professional Services FirmEngagement Duration: 12 months

-Current Status: Hired VP Marketing (I assisted with search)
+Current Status: Hired VP Marketing (assisted with candidate evaluation).
+Clean handoff, no ongoing retainer.

 Why This Works Consistently